In recent years, the cosmetic industry has been shaken up by controversy over the chemicals frequently used in hair, skin, and makeup products.

 A single molecule of hyaluronic acid can hold up to 1,000 times its weight in water, binding moisture to cells to help plump, soften, smooth, tone, and rehydrate skin.
 Enriched with anti-aging antioxidants like green tea, vitamins C and E, and soothing aloe, the formula behind this Hydrating Facial Creme is ideal for dry, dehydrated skin that needs long-lasting moisture throughout the day.

-Beyond Thrive Market’s selection, there are other brands that are also interested in the paraben-free movement—many of which you may already know:
+Beyond Thrive Market’s selection, there are other brands that are also interested in the paraben-free product movement—many of which you may already know:

 Because of public pressure and the demand to know what’s in makeup and self-care products, paraben-free options are thankfully becoming more widespread.
 Nowadays, you can buy just about anything that is paraben-free, including shampoo, conditioner, body wash, face wash, face cream, lotion, and makeup products.
 So it’s easier than ever to make the switch.
 They do the same job (or better) as those other brands, but without the risky chemicals.